-Income tax provision increased by \$3.6 million, to \$24.4 million for the year ended December 31, 2019 from \$20.8 million for the year ended December 31, 2018.
-The overall effective tax rates for the years ended December 31, 2019 and 2018 were 19.5% and 22.1%, respectively.
-The decrease in the effective tax rate for year ended December 31, 2019 was primarily attributable to a notable amount of excess tax benefits recognized from share-based compensation and tax benefits related to Foreign Derived Intangible Income (FDII).
-The increase in the income tax provision for the year ended December 31, 2019 was primarily due to an increase in pre-tax book income compared to the same period in the prior year, which was partially offset by excess tax benefits recognized from share-based compensation and tax benefits related to the FDII.
+Income tax provision decreased by \$1.2 million, to \$23.1 million for the year ended December 31, 2020 from \$24.4 million for the year ended December 31, 2019.
+The overall effective tax rates for the years ended December 31, 2020 and 2019 were 13.7% and 19.5%, respectively.
+The decrease in the income tax provision and overall effective rate was primarily attributable to an increase in excess tax benefits recognized from share-based compensation and an increase in tax benefits due to foreign tax credits and the benefit of uncertain tax positions.

-Year ended December 31, 2018 compared to Year ended December 31, 2017
+Year ended December 31, 2019 compared to Year ended December 31, 2018

-See "Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Annual Report on Form 10-K for the year ended December 31, 2018.
+See "Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Annual Report on Form 10-K for the year ended December 31, 2019.